pypeit/PypeIt/doc/dev/lrisconfig.rst

 To prepare for the data reduction, PypeIt, first, automatically associates fits files to specific :ref:`frame_types` (see :ref:`lris_frames_report`) and, then, collects groups of frames in unique instrument configurations (see below).
-This is performed by the :ref:`pypeit_setup` script, which sorts the frames and write a :ref:`pypeit_file` for each unique configuration.
+This is performed by the :ref:`pypeit_setup` script, which sorts the frames and writes a :ref:`pypeit_file` for each unique configuration.
 See :ref:`setup_doc`.